ComputationalRadiationPhysics/redGrapes/README.md

 ### Motivation

-Modern compute nodes concurrently perform computational tasks over various memory resource pools, cores, and accelerator devices.
+Modern compute nodes concurrently perform computational tasks over various memory resource pools, cores and accelerator devices.
-In order to achieve high scalability in such a compute node, communication and computation tasks need to be overlapped extensively.
+In order to achieve high scalability in such a system, communication and computation tasks need to be overlapped extensively.

-Up until now, software developers that took up to this challenge had to juggle data and in-node execution dependencies manually, which is a tedious and error-prone process.
+Up until now, software developers who took up to this challenge had to juggle data and in-node execution dependencies manually, but that is a tedious and error-prone process.
-Real-world workloads that depend on states at runtime and asynchronous communication models complicate the program flow even further.
+Real-world applications always use global shared states and also vary the workload at runtime depending on input parameters or other variables.
+In addition, asynchronous communication models complicate the program flow even further.

 For this reason, one should decouple aforementioned computational tasks from their execution model altogether.
 A typical approach involves task-graphs, which are directed acyclic graphs (DAGs), whose vertices are some sort of computation (or communication) and the edges denote the execution precedence order.